awesomephant/blog/posts/continuous-typography.md

 ## A continuous approach

 Let's think through this by defining a single property of our text block  – the font size – as a continuous function.
-Following the traiditional approach, we might define the font size using a CSS declaration like this one:
+Following the traditional approach, we might define the font size using a CSS declaration like this one:

 ```css
 p {